Michael Willmann: Life

-Willmann's workship, modeled after those of the Dutch painters, quickly spread his fame.
+Willmann's workshop, modeled after those of the Dutch painters, quickly spread his fame.
 The extensive family studio included his son Michael Leopold Willmann the Younger, his daughter Anna Elisabeth, and Anna Elisabeth's husband Christian Neuenhertz and son Georg Wilhelm Neunhertz.
 Willmann's studio also counted Johann Kretschmer from Glogau (Głogów), Johann Jacob Eybelwieser from Breslau, the Cistercian Jacob Arlet from Grüssau, and Willmann's stepson Jan Kryštof Liška.

 Willmann became the leading painter of Silesia through his expressiveness, technical dexterity, and speed.
 Willmann worked on orders from the patriciate of Breslau, as well as churches and monasteries throughout Silesia, Bohemia and Moravia.
 He received contracts for the Cistercian monasteries in Grüssau, Heinrichau, Kamenz, Rauden, and Himmelwitz.
 With the assistance of his students and assistants, Willmann produced 500 paintings and frescos during his life; about 300 or so have survived till modern day.
 Most of his frescos were created after the 1680s.

 On 26 November 1662 Willmann married Helena Regina Lischka (Liška) from Prague.
 In May 1663 he converted from Calvinism to Roman Catholicism and took the baptismal names Leopold (after the emperor) and Lukas (after the patron saint of painters).
 Willmann's prosperity allowed him in 1687 to acquire a manor near Leubus and sponsor the educations of his son and stepson in Italy.
 Willmann was detailed in Academia, the 1683 Latin edition of Joachim von Sandrart's Teutsche Academie der edlen Bau-, Bild und Malereikünste.

 Willmann died in Leubus in 1706, and was buried in the abbey's crypt alongside the abbots.
 Because his son died shortly before his father, the studio passed to Willmann's stepson J. K. Liška until 1712, and to Willmann's grandson Georg Wilhelm Neunhertz until 1724, after which it closed.
 Willmann's house was destroyed in a fire in 1849.

+Post death

+Willmann coffin was opened in 1738 and his remains were found to be well preserved.
+His mummy was first photographed in 1901 or 1902.
+The cyrpt Willmann was in was subject to looting in 1945 and his mummy was damaged between then and 1989.

 Works

 Willman's style was inspired by artists such as Rembrant, Rubens, van Dyck and Pietro da Cortona.
 His distinctive style comes from background sketching technique and the adjustment of details.
-This style has been continued by his students.
+This style was continued by his students.

 Painters influenced by Willmann include Wenzel Lorenz Reiner, Petr Brandl, Johann Michael Rottmayr, and Franz Anton Maulbertsch.

 Perhaps his most famous work is the series of paintings from The Martyrdom of the Apostles cycle.